-The first thing any person under grand jury subpoena should do is consult with, and hire an attorney.
+The first thing any person under a grand jury subpoena should do is consult with and hire an attorney.
 Do not respond to any requests for documents or to provide testimony until you have retained counsel.
 Any person on the receiving end of a grand jury subpoena should be alarmed and concerned.
 The federal government is not in the habit of issuing subpoenas to people they are not investigating.
 So if you are on the receiving end of a grand jury subpoena, there is a strong chance you or someone very close to you is under investigation.
-There’s a possibility that you are under surveillance, that your phones are tapped and that your internet usage is being monitored.
-The best advice is to say absolutely nothing to no one, not even your spouse, until you have spoken to and retained counsel.
+There’s a possibility that you are under surveillance, that your phones are tapped, and that your internet usage is being monitored.
+The best advice is to say absolutely nothing to no one, not even your spouse until you have spoken to and retained counsel.

 What are my rights in a Grand Jury Investigation?

-The rights of a person under grand jury subpoena are very limited.
-Anything said in a grand jury investigation is under oath and can be used against the individual in trial.
+The rights of a person under a grand jury subpoena are very limited.
+Anything said in a grand jury investigation is under oath and can be used against the individual in a trial.
 The person under subpoena is not even allowed to have their lawyer in the room when the prosecutor is questioning them under oath.
-However, the person under subpoena can consult with their lawyer after every question and before giving any answer.
-The best practice is to retain a quality lawyer right away so they can do some fact finding and have open discussions with the assigned prosecutor to determine the purpose of the grand jury investigation and whether their client is a target of the investigation.
+However, the person under subpoena can consult with their lawyer after every question before giving any answer.
+The best practice is to retain a quality lawyer right away so they can do some fact-finding and have open discussions with the assigned prosecutor to determine the purpose of the grand jury investigation and whether their client is a target of the investigation.

 What happens when you get indicted by a Grand Jury?

-Grand jury investigations are complicated and often life altering.
+Grand jury investigations are complicated and often life-altering.
 Anyone on the receiving end of a grand jury subpoena or grand jury investigation has an absolute right to counsel.